406th Judicial District Court’s

 1) Prior to the scheduled hearing date and time, check your equipment to make sure your phone or device functions properly.

-2) Join txcourts.zoom.us, Meeting ID 956 523 4956 or call into the meeting (1-646-568-7788) at least 5 minutes before your hearing time.
+2) Join the Zoom session at least 5 minutes before your hearing time.

-3) As you join into the meeting, type your full name so the Court can correctly identify you when calling your case.
+3) As you join the meeting, type your full name so the Court can correctly identify you when calling your case.

 4) Address the Court with respect.

 5) Do not speak over the Court or other individuals.
-Only one person should speak at any given time to allow the court reporter to take down the record properly.
+Only one person should speak at any given time to allow the Court Reporter to take down the record properly.
 When you are asked to speak, announce yourself by name (“This is John Smith,” and “I would like to say…”).